infopark/crm_connector/README.markdown

 # Changelog

 ## Version 1.3.0 - TBD
-* Removed support for ActiveResource 3.1.
+* Removed support for ActiveResource 3.x.
+ActiveResource 4.0 is now the minimum version.

 ## Version 1.2.0 - 2014-03-26
 * Added support for ActiveResource 4.0.